mumairofficial/khalilstemmler-website-2019/src/pages/articles/typescript-domain-driven-design/ddd-vs-crud-design.md

 There.
 It works.
 But there are **several drawbacks**.

-- lack of encapsulation
+## Lack of encapsulation

-	- another developer could inadvertently circumvent our domain logic, because it lives in a place where it shouldn’t be.
+Another developer could inadvertently circumvent our **domain logic** and business rules when developing a new feature that intersects with these rules, because it lives in a place where it shouldn’t be.

-	- we could easily move this domain logic to a “Service” (see the Service-Oriented Architecture fallacy), and that would be a small improvement, but really- it’s just re-locating where this happens,  other developers will still be able to write the code we just did, in a separate module, and **circumvent the business rules**.
+We _could_ easily move this domain logic to a service.
+That would be a small improvement, but really, it’s just re-locating where the problem happens since other developers will still be able to write the code we just did, in a separate module, and **circumvent the business rules**.

+_There are more reasons.
+If you'd like to know more about how services can get out of hand, [read this](/wiki/anemic-domain-model/).

-	- there needs to be a single place to dictate what actions a `Customer` can do, and that’s the domain model.
+There needs to be a single place to dictate what actions a `Customer` can do, and that’s the domain model.

-- lack of discoverability
+## Lack of discoverability

-	- When you look at a class and it’s methods for the first time, it should accurately describe to you the capabilities and limitations of that class.
-When we co-locate the capabilities and rules of the `Customer` in an infrastructure concern, we lose some of that discoverability for what a `Customer` can do and _when it’s allowed to do it_.
+When you look at a class and it’s methods for the first time, it should accurately describe to you the capabilities and limitations of that class.
+When we co-locate the capabilities and rules of the `Customer` in an infrastructure concern (controllers), we lose some of that discoverability for what a `Customer` can do and _when it’s allowed to do it_.
-	- we’re representing a lot of different rich rules of the domain, from within an infrastructure concern (controller).

-- lack of flexibility
+## Lack of flexibility

-	- Most of the time, we’re concerned about making our application deliverable through HTTP.
+Most of the time, we’re concerned about making our application deliverable through HTTP.

-	- For CRUD applications, yes- this is normally how we will be delivering it.
-The world lives on RESTful APIs.
-However, there are cases when you might need to integrate with an **older system**, perhaps SOAP or you want to be able to deliver your application as a **desktop application** as well.
-Maybe you want to experiment with GraphQL?
-One way to go about doing that is to separate your **Use Cases** from the **infrastructure that executes your use cases**.
+For CRUD applications, yes- this is _usually_ how we will be delivering it since the world lives on RESTful APIs.
-	- But generally speaking, we should ensure to refrain from letting domain-logic live from within the domain layer.

-Our **imperative** code in this single controller _transaction_ feels more like a hacked together **script** to just make it work (which can be good depending on the project, but not for enterprise ones).
+However, if you want your application to be multi-platform, integrate with an **older system** or deliver your application as a **desktop app** as well, we'll need to ensure that none of the business logic lives in controllers, and instead resides within the Domain Layer.

+We'll want to do that so that different infrastructure technologies can execute the _use cases_ of the application.

+---

+Going back to how this code is **imperative**, it's **imperative** because we have to specify exactly _"how"_ everything happens.

+When we **purchase a movie**, we're writing code to insert into a [junction table](/articles/sequelize-tags-junction-pattern/).

+That's not very **declarative**.

 #### CRUD-first design is a “Transaction Script” approach

-In the enterprise software world, we call this Imperative way of writing code a **Transaction Script**.
-I first came to knowledge of the term from reading Martin Fowler’s book on Patterns of Enterprise Application Architecture.
-I came to realize that Transaction Script was the approach I used to designing all of my backend code, all of it.
-So how do we improve upon that?
+In the enterprise software world, Martin Fowler would call this a **Transaction Script** (article coming soon).

+I first came to knowledge of the term after skimming through Fowler’s [Patterns of Enterprise Application Architecture](https://www.amazon.ca/gp/product/0321127420/ref=as_li_tl?ie=UTF8&camp=15121&creative=330641&creativeASIN=0321127420&linkCode=as2&tag=stemmlerjs09-20&linkId=00c00303a51c5e84eaa0bc4e04221f29).

+I also came to realize that the Transaction Script approach was the single approach I used to writing all of my backend code.

+> REST-first Design (more often than not) is a Transaction Script

+How do we improve upon that?
 We use a **domain model**.

 ## DDD

-In the DDD world, the one of the primary benefits of Domain Modeling is that we eventually hit an inflection point where the **declarative** language for specifying business rules becomes so expressive, that it takes us no time to add new capabilities and rules.
-It also makes our code much more readable because we don’t have to constantly be concerned with the **how** it gets done, but more with **what** can get done and **when** it’s allowed to get done.
+In Domain Modeling, one of the primary benefits is that we eventually hit an inflection point where the **declarative** language for specifying business rules becomes so expressive, that it takes us no time to add new capabilities and rules.

+It also makes our business logic that much more readable, abstracting away **how** it gets done, and presenting more of **what** can get done and **when** it’s allowed to get done (that's not to say that the plumbing doesn't have to get laid).

 If we were to take our previous example and look at it through DDD lenses, the controller code would probably look more like this: